craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Tracking/Economy Pages/Economics of Tetrimoc's Desert.md

 ### Food
 What lives here?
 #### Meat
+Meat is uncommon here, always a delicacy.

 We eat goat if we're in the city, or worms if we're outside.
-Or people.
-Y'know, if you have to...
-Meat is uncommon here, always a delicacy.
+Or people, if you are really far outside.

 #### Dairy
 Goat or Worm milks are the only choices presented to the common folk of the Desert.
 Rarely, and at great expense, nut milk can be locally produced or dairy can be imported from the east.
 Most people go without dairy in the deserts.